JasonLu18/UMVC3-ParsecData/FAQ.md

 ### Q: Any settings I need to set in Parsec?

 A: In client settings for sure turn off v-sync, while host settings should set the resolution to 1280x720.
-Also in host settings the bandwith limit should lowered depending if frame skips/drops are occur.
-Other settings such as full screen/window mode
+Also in host settings the bandwith limit should lowered depending if frame skips/drops are occuring.
+Other settings such as full screen/window mode should be player's preference.

 ### Q: What's the purpose of using Cloud PCs rather than just using your normal PC?